jvalenzuela/atform/doc/source/ref.rst

 Python utilities.

-The cross-reference dictionary is acquired by calling the :py:func:`testgen.get_xref` function in the output section of the script.
+The cross-reference dictionary is acquired by calling the :py:func:`atform.get_xref` function in the output section of the script.
-It may be called before or after :py:func:`testgen.generate`, but must appear after all tests are defined with :py:class:`testgen.Test`.
+It may be called before or after :py:func:`atform.generate`, but must appear after all tests are defined with :py:class:`atform.Test`.

 Cross-references are structured into two levels.
-Keys for the top-level dictionary returned by :py:func:`testgen.get_xref` are labels identifying each reference type which have been defined with :py:func:`testgen.add_reference_category`.
-Values are second-level dictionaries keyed by references applied via the :code:`references` parameteter of :py:class:`testgen.Test`.
+Keys for the top-level dictionary returned by :py:func:`atform.get_xref` are labels identifying each reference type which have been defined with :py:func:`atform.add_reference_category`.
+Values are second-level dictionaries keyed by references applied via the :code:`references` parameteter of :py:class:`atform.Test`.
 Values of the final dictionary are lists of test ID numbers given that reference.
 Here is an example of querying the cross-reference dictionary: